 Here are my observations on the selected Sports OTT services:

-- Five services offer episodic UHD 4K HDR streaming services: Peacock for Sunday Night Football, Fox Sports with NFL, MLB, FIFA WC, Super Bowl LVII and College football.
+- Nine services offer episodic UHD 4K HDR streaming services, Peacock for Sunday Night Football, Fox Sports with NFL, MLB, FIFA WC, Super Bowl LVII and College football, MLB and NHL and Xfinity (Paris ’24 Olympics) in low latency, to be complemented with 3 vMVPD services (YouTube TV , Fubo TV)

 - All other services, unfortunately, stream in 1080p SDR and are thus not in UHD.

-- Regarding latency, only Amazon Prime streams in low latency using its Sye proprietary UDP protocol.
+- Regarding latency, Amazon Prime streams in low latency using its Sye proprietary UDP protocol and Xfinity is using CMAF Low latency mode to stream in both HLS and DASH.
 Other services have not yet deployed low latency, for which we expect to use CMAF LL with HLS/DASH.

 HDR Analytics